 A third key component for many people is geography, if it is integral to the goal (e.g., developing solar energy in northern Africa).

 Then add the “do” part – what the work will actually consist of, and what you hope to accomplish.

 Here are some examples that incorporate the above elements:

-To wrap up this section, I’ll add a couple of cautions about this phase of the process, developing core goals:
+To wrap up this section, I’ll add a couple of cautions about this phase of the process:

-1. Your short-term goals are naturally a stepping stone, and hence people often focus solely on what they will learn, understand; experience they will gain; people they will meet.
-Short-term goals should also include the elements noted above – what you want to do and accomplish, contribute.
+- It’s true that your short-term goals operate as a means towards achieving your long-term goals, but don’t simply focus on what you will learn, the experience you will gain, and the people you will meet; short-term goals should also include the elements noted above – what you want to do and accomplish/contribute.

-2. Ensure that your goals really require the MBA education.
-Of course any learning is helpful for almost any endeavor; but the adcoms want to see that you really need the resources they offer, which they view as precious and not to be squandered.
+- Ensure that your goals really require the MBA education.
+Of course, any learning is helpful for almost any endeavor; but the adcoms want to see that you really need the resources they offer, which they view as precious and not to be squandered.
 (And they’re right!)